 Welcome

 Hello, we are Sweat it Out, a 2018 NEFA Creative City-funded project, occurring in Fort Point (also known as “The Seaport District”) in November and December of 2018.
-We’re hosting discussions about major areas of tension in the Boston area and (simultaneously) keeping the steam going in a free-to-the-public mobile sauna.
-Our aim is to be a warm, welcoming, safe place for everyone in the coldest Boston months—but also a place where people can get relaxed and comfortable enough that they can discuss hard things with one another in a trusting way.
+We’re hosting discussions about major areas of tension in the Boston area while simultaneously keeping the steam going in a free-to-the-public mobile sauna.
+Our aim is to be a warm, welcoming, safe place for everyone in the coldest Boston months—but also a place where people can get relaxed and comfortable enough to discuss hard things with one another in a trusting way.
+For those interested in sharing their thoughts in written form, seeking the best writing services can help articulate complex ideas effectively.
 We hope you can come sweat it out with us.

 Events